 Dr. Elhai studies the impact of computer technology on human behavior, also known as cyberpsychology.
-As computer technology and mobile devices have become more widely used in recent years, examining the impact and role that such technology has in our everyday lives has become increasingly important.
+The internet and mobile devices have become more widely used in recent years.
+Examining the impact of technology on behavior and emotion is increasingly important - especially internet addiction as an adverse outcome.
 Specifically, his interests include:

-Some recently published papers from Dr. Elhai on cyberpsychology include the following.
+Some recently published papers from Dr. Elhai on cyberpsychology and internet addictions include the following.